HKeating/wdi-project-2/README.md

 Outside of the search functionality, I would like to refine the styling and develop the user account pages.
 Having a publicly viewable profile and ability to share/save specific podcasts (or even journey-podcast combinations) would be a first step towards this.

+# How it works - code explanation...

 # Challenges faced

 This project was tough, I spent a significant chunk of the week wrestling with the highly variable formats that different podcasts use for their RSS feeds and the countless 'undefined' responses that this led to.

+ - Initial findClosest function vs eventual sort function.
+ - Stages of search: early build which returned 10 closest duration episodes from combined array of all episodes.

 # Biggest wins

+Error handling: the aforementioned variety in the podcast feeds required a lot of error handling and use of try - catch when sourcing the data.
+Reaching a point where the search can deal with undefined and null results and still return the episodes that it does find was a huge win.

+Additionally, I was happy with the styling - I was keen to keep the app very minimal on the front end and I think I achieved this, with a simple views structure and the ability to register, log in and search all on the same page.

+# Packages used

+- jQuery
+- Express
+- Node
+- Mongo
+- mongoose
+- Google Maps API
+- iTunes store search API